Alternative Spirituality and Religion Review

 Guidelines for Articles

 Article manuscripts should be approximately 7,000+ words, but we may accept upwards of 10,000 words as well.
 We also accept short notes from 1,000 to 5,000 words.
-Due to the many reference/footnote styles internationally, we accept any reference style as long as it is used consistently throughout.
-Article manuscripts are peer-reviewed.
-If you do not have an appropriate reviewer, we can suggest one for you.
+Article manuscripts are double-blind peer-reviewed.

 Your article manuscript should begin with the title, your name, affiliation (if an independent scholar, name plus city and country of residence), an abstract (up to 150 words), keywords, and the body of the article.
 Article manuscripts should be submitted by email as attachments to [email protected].